DESI DR1 Ly$\alpha$ 1D power spectrum: Validation of estimators: Synthetic data

 We follow the same procedure presented in the DESI early data release measurement to generate synthetic data~\cite{karacayliOptimal1dDesiEdr2023}.
 This procedure consists of two main components: generating 1D transmission fields with forest fluctuations and simulating the DESI instrument.

 The 1D transmission fields are created using the lognormal model in ref.~\cite{karacayliOptimal1DLy2020}, which we summarize briefly here.
-We first generate Gaussian random fields that are correlated within the line of sight with an input power spectrum tuned to yield approximately the desired flux power spectrum (these fields are uncorrelated between different lines of sight).
-Then, they are multiplied by the appropriate redshift evolution functions and are applied a lognormal transformation to obtain the optical depth field $\tau(z)$ such that the transmission field is $F(z) = \mathrm{e}^{-\tau(z)}$.
-We generate these transmission fields on a linear wavelength grid of 0.2\,\AA\ spacing without any resolution and noise effects.
+We first generate Gaussian random fields that are correlated along the line of sight, with an input power spectrum tuned to approximately match the desired flux power spectrum (these fields are uncorrelated between different lines of sight).
+Then, they are multiplied by the appropriate redshift evolution functions and are applied a lognormal transformation to obtain the column density, $n(z)$, and optical depth, $\tau(z)$, fields.
+The lognormal transform introduces nonlinearity and ensures that $n(z)$ and $\tau(z)$ are non-negative \cite{biAlternativeModelLyalpha1992, mcdonaldLyUpalphaForest2006}.
+Finally, the transmission field is defined as $F(z) = \mathrm{e}^{-\tau(z)}$.
+We generate these transmission fields on a linear wavelength grid with a 0.2\,\AA\ spacing, without any resolution or noise effects.

 Simulating the DESI instrument also encapsulates creating a diverse set of quasar spectra, whose continua are generated from a broken power law with emission lines using the \texttt{simqso} package \cite{simqso} as a part of the \texttt{desisim} package.\footnote{\url{https://github.com/desihub/desisim}} We have two methods to simulate the DESI instrument.